 How to apply

-You can apply by contacting OwnCo Homes.
-There is an online enquiry form on their website at www.owncohomes.uk.
-An adviser will then contact you and go through what you need to do to make an application.
-If your application is successful you will have to pay OwnCo Homes a £2,500 down payment.
+If your application is successful you will have to pay Co-Ownership a £2,500 down payment.
 You will also have to pay a tenancy deposit for your new home and will have to pay rent each month.

-OwnCo Homes will use market rates to set a fair rent for the property.
+Co-Ownership will use market rates to set a fair rent for the property.
 This rent will not increase during your tenancy.
-OwnCo will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and ground rent associated with the property.
+Co-Ownership will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and any ground rent associated with the property.